The point of origin and central figure of the Christian faith is our Lord and Savior Jesus Christ the Son of God.

 "And I, when I am lifted up from the earth,

 And when I go and prepare a place for you,

 I will come again and will take you to myself,

 that where I am you may be also."

-1 The Navarre Revised Standard Version of the Holy Bible.
-Four Courts Press, Dublin, Ireland, 1999-2005.
+1 Revised Standard Version of The Holy Bible.
+Ignatius Press,

 2 Bishop Fulton J. Sheen The Seven Last Words: The Message from the Cross.
 Garden City Books, Garden City, New York, 1952.

 3 St. Gregory of Nyssa.
 The Lord's Prayer and The Beatitudes.
-Ancient Christian Writer Series, Paulist Press, Mahwah, New Jersey.
+Ancient Christian Writers, Paulist Press, Mahwah, New Jersey.

 4 Pope John Paul II.
 The Redeemer of Man - the encyclical Redemptor Hominis, Pauline Books and Media, Boston, March 4, 1979.